CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/api/Files/lds__sys_8h.md

 // distributed under the License is distributed on an "AS IS" BASIS,
 // WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 // See the License for the specific language governing permissions and
-// limitations under the License.
+// Limitations under the License.
 //
 //===----------------------------------------------------------------------===//
 //===----------------------------------------------------------------------===//